 HRO Receiver and SIS Mk III 'Tinker Box' Transmitter

-This was the standard long-range wireless combination installed in SIS Stations around the world from 1940 and was also the main equipment of the SIS Special Communications Units.
+This was the standard long-range wireless combination installed in SIS Stations around the world from 1940 and was also the main equipment of the SIS Special Communications Units and intercept stations.
 Despite its bulk, it was also provided to some resistance forces.
 It was probably also the set-up installed by top engineers of SIS in the hides of XII Corps Observation Unit in June 1940.
 If so, this highlights the difference between an organisation based on the army, able to use morse code, and the later Auxiliary Units, based around the Home Guard, that needed a simpler set (the TRD) using voice transmission.

 Replica of Mk III transmitter by Malcolm Atkin. photo © Susanne Atkin

 Murphy B81 Wireless Set

 Not exactly clandestine - but issued to the Special Duties Branch of the Auxiliary Units from 1943.
 This 1939 battery-powered wireelss set was widely issued to the military in order to receive the BEETLE emergency broadcasts.
 These messages could be received on any domestic wireless set tuned to specific long-band frequencies.
 The system overcame the shortage of army wireless sets in 1940 and short-circuited lengthy signals distribution systems.
 The first priority was to beach defence units but this was extended to Home Guard anti-tank islands in July 1941.
 The SDB was only incorporated into the system in 1943.
 Re-tuning the wireless sets to receive recreational programmes was strictly forbidden!

 photo © Susanne Atkin